SNOW vs DDOG — Multi-factor Comparison

 Sector mom.GOODGOOD

-Q × V × MWEAKNEUTRAL
+Q × V × MNEUTRALWEAK

 How to read this.
 Colour scale runs bright-green at 65+ to bright-red below 35 across every row.
 A ticker with mostly green cells and a bullish pattern is a coherent long thesis; mostly red with a bearish pattern is a coherent short.
 Mixed colour rows suggest factor disagreement — cross-check against the pattern library to see which setup the composite resolved to.
 Short interest is colour-inverted (high score = low actual SI, shown green because absence of crowded shorts is bullish).